 Mentorship of Faculty and Students

 I am a faculty mentor for Dr. Jeannette Ginther, Senior Lecturer of Language and Literacy, who joined our faculty in Fall 2017.
 We communicate often, operating under my “open door policy.”
-She participates in a book club during fall 2017 with Dr. Angela Randall and I, and we read “What the Best College Teachers Do” and went out for lunch to discuss the most helpful tips covered in the book.
+She participated in a book club during fall 2017 with Dr. Angela Randall and I, and we read “What the Best College Teachers Do” and went out for lunch to discuss the most helpful tips covered in the book.
+We continue to read books together and we connect on ways to improve our teaching practices.

 - Member: LaTasha Goodwin.
 “Case study reading interventions to meet the needs of below grade level readers in a regular ELA classroom.”

-- I supported an undergraduate student by serving as an Honors College course mentor.
+- I supported the same undergraduate student from spring 2018 by serving as an Honors College course mentor.
 We designed a research project, collected and analyzed data, wrote a 2,000 word paper, and submitted it as a conference proposal to AERA.

 - I mentored an undergraduate by helping her complete her honors project in my EDRE 4450 course.
 I helped her research a topic of interest and write a paper entitled, “Using Technology in the English Language Learner Classroom.”